KuJoe/KToYS/README.md

       Adjusted the default checked boxes on index.php to show the Due Date column and remove the Added and Updated columns.<br />
 	  The Due Date cell is highlighted yellow if the due date is this month.<br />
 1.4 - Added new field for services (i.e. HTTP, DNS, MySQL, SSH, etc...) as requested by Cronus89.
+1.5 - Added the ability to retrieve data using JSON (contributed by GIANTCRAB).
+1.6 - Added an import feature to make it easier to add and update services (see additional info below).

 //Demo<br />
 Demo: http://iam.clouded.us/ktoys/index.php